-The environmental tests shall be performed using standard supply voltage and the measurement techniques described in paragraphs 5.4, 5.5 and 5.6.
+The environmental tests shall be performed using standard supply voltage and the measurement techniques described in paragraphs 5.4, 5.5 and 5.6, as required.

-5.3.1 Temperature Test
+5,3.1 Temperature Test

-The transmitter shall be placed in an environmental chamber whose temperature is maintained at $-30 \pm 2^{\circ}$ C ($-22 \pm 3.6^{\circ}$ F).
+The transmitter shall be placed in an environmental chamber whose temperature is maintained at $-30\pm2^{\circ}$ C ($-22\pm3.6^{\circ}$ F).
 The outer cases shall be in place and air currents from heating or cooling elements shall not be allowed to blow directly on the transmitter.
 The transmitter shall not require adjustment of internal controls to meet the minimum requirements.
 Further, the unenergized transmitter shall be allowed to reach temperature equilibrium with its surroundings after each temperature change.
-The transmitter shall be kept at the desired temperature for 30 minutes before energizing.
-After energizing, wait 2 minutes before operating the transmitter.
-The transmitter shall meet the designated performance requirements after fifteen minutes of operation at the standard duty cycle.
-This test shall be repeated at a temperature of $60 \pm 2^{\circ}$ C ($140 \pm 3.6^{\circ}$ F).
+The transmitter shall be kept at the desired temperature for 30 minutes before energization.
+While still in the chamber, the transmitter shall be placed in the standby mode for two minutes, operated at the standard duty cycle for 15 minutes and then tested for the designated performance requirements.
+This test shall be repeated at a temperature of $60\pm 2^{\circ}$ C ($140\pm 3.6^{\circ}$ F).